Updated: 6 days ago

 In contrast, reactive maintenance takes place when it is not performed proactively or on a regular schedule.
 Facilities management tasks are typically classified according to whether they are reactive or preventive.
 Understanding the difference between reactive and preventive maintenance is crucial to driving a successful facilities department.
-If you perform too much reactive maintenance, you may leave your workers feeling anxious and overwhelmed.
+If you perform too much reactive maintenance, your workers may feel anxious and overwhelmed.
 Because of this, it's critical to create a PM program that prioritizes preventive maintenance (PM) and reduces the risk of reactive maintenance.

-Reactive maintenance begins after an asset has malfunctioned or broken down, with the goal of diagnosing and repairing the issue.
+Reactive maintenance begins after an asset has malfunctioned or broken down, aiming to diagnose and repair the issue.
 Reactive maintenance entails waiting for minor issues to escalate into major issues before taking action.
-Maintenance professionals determine the source of a problem and take actions to return the asset to a working condition.
+Maintenance professionals determine the source of a problem and take action to return the asset to working condition.

 Preventive Maintenance (PM)

-PM (Preventive Maintenance) refers to the practice of performing preventive maintenance procedures on a regular basis.
+PM (Preventive Maintenance) refers to the practice of performing preventive maintenance procedures regularly.
 Maintenance that is planned extends the life of the company's assets, equipment, and infrastructure.
 A preventative maintenance program includes adjustments, cleaning, lubrication, repair, and replacement.
 By using this method, unplanned downtime, maintenance costs, and failures are actively reduced.